Caoimhinv/-pands-problem-sheet/README.md

 ### Task
 >*"Write a program that takes a positive floating-point number as input and outputs an approximation of its square root.
 You should create a function called <tt>sqrt</tt> that does this.
 I am asking you to create your own sqrt function and not to use the built in functions x ** .5 or math.sqrt(x).
 This is to demonstrate that you can research and code a process (If you really needed the square root you would use one of the above methods).
 I suggest that you look at the newton method at estimating square roots."*

 ### Process
 There were two separate challenges in this task - coming up with a theoretical solution to the brief, and then putting that into code.
-Newton's Method relies on the user guessing a number close to where they thought the square root lay, and then a few reiterations of the formula would narrow it down close enough to the actual answer.
+Newton's Method relies on the user guessing a number close to where they thought the square root lay, and then a few iterations of the formula would narrow it down close enough to the actual answer.
 There was no mention of a second user input request in the brief, so I had to come with a workaround.
 I decided to use a random number, lower in value than the user unput, and just use enough iterations to narrow it down as close as I can.
 For the example given of 14.5, a few iterations would suffice, but for more extreme numbers a lot of iterations would be needed.
 I had a few attempts at this!
 I began by importing the **random** module which will let me initialise a random number to calculate against.
 A function which I named **sqrt()**, is then defined.
 The first element is the creation of the random number between 1 and the user's inputted number.
 This is generated by the **random.uniform()** function.
 This is stored in a variable **A**.
 My first effort involved running the user's inputted number and the random number **A** through the formula 100 times and **appending** all the results to a **list**.
 I'd then call the last element in the list as the result.
-On further investigation I realised I didn't need to store all of the results so I used the **x in range()** method to set up 100 iterations of the formula and return the last of these as the result.
-As pointed out by Andrew in his feedback, both these methods used up a lot of (unneccesary) memory.
+On further investigation I realised I didn't need to store all of the results so I used the **i in range()** method to set up 100 iterations of the formula and return the last of these as the result.
+As pointed out by Andrew in his feedback, both these methods used up a lot of unneccesary memory.
 He also mentioned going to a precision.
 My latest version involves a **while** loop.
 This tests the difference in value between each iteration - the more the formula runs, the smaller the difference between each result.
-The loop continues until the difference falls to below 0.001 at which point we exit the function and return the result at that iteration.
+The loop continues until the difference falls to below 0.001 at which point we exit the function and return the result at that stage.
 This certainly brings it to a precision but also only performs an absolutely necessary amount of calculation, and avoids excess use of memory.
 I was alerted to this method by a classmate and some quick research found the reference below on stackoverflow.com.

 For the main program the user is asked to **input** a positive number which is converted to the type **float**. **If** it is negative, an error message is returned, otherwise the program carries on.
 The **user_number** is passed through the function **sqrt()**, and the result is then rounded to 1 decimal place as implied in the brief.
 The **rounded_result** is then printed out.

 ### Code